Sl-Sanda-Ru/x265LK-CLI/README.md

 ## Usage:

-Run These Commands To Run Sl Bomber
+Run These Commands To Run x265LK-CLI

 ### > For Termux: